TD525229/credit-risk-modeling/README.md

 This project compares Logistic Regression and XGBoost for probability of default (PD) estimation using LendingClub loan data.
 The accompanying Jupyter notebook covers data preparation, model estimation, out-of-sample validation and an illustrative lending-policy exercise based on predicted PDs.

+This project draws on concepts covered in the DataCamp course *Credit Risk Modeling in Python*.
+The analysis itself was developed independently using LendingClub data, including separate data preparation, model implementation, validation and interpretation.

 ## Notebook

 `credit_risk_modeling_and_validation.ipynb`